Arrangements for Easter Term 2021

 - Remove refuse from and leave additional toilet roll(s) for all student rooms where we have been notified that students are in residence.

 If you need to log a fault with your accommodation or other student facilities, please submit a maintenance request via the Distro Online Maintenance System (OMS) as usual.

 For those students thinking about planning their return to College:

 - Please plan your return to Cambridge so that you can participate in pooled screening on a Monday as soon as possible after your return.

-- If this is not possible, there will be a limited number of additional individual ‘Return to Cambridge’ tests available up to and including the week beginning 19 April (Monday to Thursday inclusive).
+- If this is not possible, there are a limited number of additional individual ‘Return to Cambridge’ tests available.
 However we cannot be sure of the availability of these tests so it is important that as many students as possible take advantage of the pooled screening to get tested.

 - If you are returning from another country, would like to book a test, or have any other Covid-related questions, please contact email@example.com.

 The asymptomatic testing programme will continue to run throughout the Easter Term.